Scan Science and Technology

 The published data on the methods for the synthesis of conjugates of polyhedral Boron Compounds with carbohydrates, potential third-generation agents for neutron capture therapy, are systematised and generalised.

-Sergey A Glazun – 2nd expert on this subject based on the ideXlab platform
+Sergey A Glazun – One of the best experts on this subject based on the ideXlab platform.

 polyhedral Boron Compounds as potential diagnostic and therapeutic antitumor agentsAnti-cancer Agents in Medicinal Chemistry, 2006Co-Authors: V I Bregadze, Igor B Sivaev, Sergey A GlazunAbstract: